rudahee/rudahee/README.md

 - 🌍 **Open Source**: Contributing to the community and sharing knowledge
 - 👨‍🏫 **Mentoring**: Helping junior developers grow in their careers
 - 📚 **Continuous Learning**: Always exploring new technologies and patterns
-- 🎮 **Creative Projects**: Combining programming with hobbies like gaming
+- 🎮 **Creative Projects**: Combining programming with hobbies like gaming, botting, etc.

 ---